 He died suddenly, aged 46, in June 1973.

 Within months, plans were formulated to create a City Player Of The Season award.

-In 1955, City's front 4 of Fenton, Arthur Bottom, Norman Wilkinson and Sid Storey were feared throughout the footballing world.
+In 1955, City's front 5 of Fenton, Billy Hughes, Arthur Bottom, Norman Wilkinson and Sid Storey were feared throughout the footballing world.
 I doubt if ever again we will see such a formidable attack wearing City shirts.
 Read more on Billy's strike partners Arthur Bottom and Norman Wilkinson plus watch our Happy Wanderers On Film beating Blackpool, Spurs, Notts County and Bishop Auckland plus our 2 epic semi final games.

 Check out all our Player Of The Year winners